DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 Pros: Very sharp, smooth ring, great build quality, thin, large front filter thread.

 Cons: Greenish color shift, no hard stops, no lever option, doesn’t come with a lens cap, which fits the outer ring.

 This filter renders a sharp image.
-I have not been able to see any difference in sharpness with or without this filter.
+I have not seen any difference in sharpness with or without this filter.

 The filter has a great build quality, and the ring is smooth to turn.

-I do wish they’d added a lever option, and also added hard stops at the minimum and maximum ranges.
+I wish they’d added a lever option and hard stops at the minimum and maximum ranges.
 A cross will appear at wider angles or when you go above the maximum recommended stop.

 The larger front filter thread helps reduce vignetting.